zxc798/hello-word-one-zxc/README.md

 # hello-word-one-zxc
-my one try on github
+my one
+hello childrend's day!
+to all of you